 Besides the bottlenose dolphin and the right northern whale that visits seasonally, marine mammals found off South Carolina’s coasts include the minke, sei, bowhead, fin, and humpback whales.
-Other marine mammals are the goose beaked whale, the sperm whale, the harbor seal, and the harbor porpoise, and other types of dolphins, beaked whales, and pilot whales.
-The West Indian manatee, a strange and peaceable creature somewhere between a walrus and a dolphin, is also found off South Carolina.
+Other marine mammals are the goose-beaked whale, the sperm whale, the harbor seal, the harbor porpoise, and other types of dolphins, beaked whales, and pilot whales.

 Though the gray wolf seems to have been extirpated from the state, some claim that the red wolf can still be found in South Carolina’s forests.
 Some also claim that this canine is actually a cross between a wolf and a coyote.
 If it is still found in South Carolina, it must be the rarest of canines, and its status is critically endangered.